taskscape/RESTAPIGateway/readme.md

 The service must be installed by extracting the installation package (ZIP) into a folder mapped to any IIS website.

-You need to manually configure a new website by poiting it to the root directory where the files have been extracted.
+You need to manually configure a new website by pointing it to the root directory where the files have been extracted.

 You need to manually configure the new website bindings by exposing service endpoints via HTTP or HTTP(s) interfaces.

 ## Basic usage

-The service can be used by querrying configured endpoints by providing database table name(s) with appropiate parameters and HTTP verbs, for example:
+The service can be used by querying configured endpoints by providing database table name(s) with appropriate parameters and HTTP verbs, for example:

 ### `GET` `http://localhost/api/tables/{tablename}`
 - Returns 200 HTTP code and JSON object in response body with all rows from the table `tablename`.